international employment law firm alliance L&E Global

 Employers and employees must make compulsory contributions to the Colombian Social Security System, which protects employees from certain social risks.
 The Colombian system is compounded by the subsystems of healthcare, pension, labour risks and family allowance.

-Employer’s contributions for the social security system average thirty percent (30%) of the employee’s contributory base income.
-The contribution percentage to the labour risks subsystem varies according to the level of risk the employee faces (the level of risk, and the activities framed in each, is defined by the law).
+Employer’s contributions to the social security system average thirty percent (30%) of the employee’s contributory base income.
+The contribution percentage to the labour risks subsystem varies according to the level of risk the employee faces (the level of risk, and the activities framed in each, are defined by the law).

 The employer is responsible for withholding and delivering his and the employee’s contributions.
 Any kind of special information that needs to be provided to the system involving the employee’s situation, such as sickness, paid or unpaid leave, maternity, retirement from the company, etc. must be provided by the employer, and it is the duty of the employee to provide information which may be of relevance to the system.